z4714/ScholarlyNotes/AIGC/LLM/GLM General Language Model Pretraining with Autoregressive Blank Infilling.md

 ==span shuffling== & ==2D positional encoding==

-*same amount of parameters and computational cost, GLM significantly outperforms BERT on the SuperGLUE benchmark by a large margin of 4.6% – 5.0% and outperforms RoBERTa and BART when pretrained on a corpus of similar size (158GB).GLM also significantly outperforms T5 on NLU and generation tasks with fewer parameters and data*
+*same amount of parameters and computational cost, GLM significantly outperforms BERT on the SuperGLUE benchmark by a large margin of 4.6% – 5.0% and outperforms RoBERTa and BART when pretrained on a corpus of similar size (158GB).GLM also significantly outperforms T5 on NLU and generation tasks with fewer parameters and data*

 *Inspired by Pattern-Exploiting Training (PET) (Schick and Schütze, 2020a), we reformulate NLU tasks as ==manually-crafted cloze questions that mimic human language.==*